Security, Architecture, Compliance

 Kafka ACL Configuration for Trust Zones

-Configure Kafka Access Control Lists to enforce zone boundaries:
+Configure Kafka Access Control Lists to enforce zone boundaries.
+For comprehensive ACL patterns and best practices, see Kafka ACLs and Authorization Patterns:

 # Restricted zone - only specific service account can produce